ZbCiok/zjc-examples/quarkus/dynamodb/aws-dynamodb-quickstart/README.md

 # aws-dynamodb-quickstart

 This example showcases how to use the AWS DynamoDB client with Quarkus.
-As a prerequisite install Install [AWS Command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+As a prerequisite install [AWS Command line interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 ### DynamoDB local instance